c3r/doomcardgame/README.md

     POST("/play/player/{card_id}/roll/initiative")  // currently layed on the table (in play) }

-while ( GET("/queue/monsters").size() > 0 ) {
+while ( GET("/queue/monsters").size() > 0 ) { // We play until all monsters are killed

     next_player = GET("/play/next")         // Get next creature to play.
 It may be of type PLAYER or
                                             // MONSTER.
-If there is an errorMessage in the response
-                                            // object, it means that all Monsters are already dead.
+The play queue is constructed according to initiative
+                                            // results from the initiative rolling loop.
+And it's accessed in
+                                            // a circular manner.

     attacker = GET("/attacker")             // You can check which creature is the attacker now.

     target_ids = attacker.type == PLAYER    // When the attacker creature is of type PLAYER, it should